CircuitVerse/Blog/content/posts/Pragati_UserOnlineDocumentation.md

 *   Developed new figures and tables as visual aids
 *   Improved the content hierarchy and flow by adding chapters and subchapters for making the content more searchable

    **Link to guide: <a href="https://docs.google.com/document/d/1RX_jaWR9lm_vdr2yu8MsrBMzwGeVJZx_RG4kwdlgZeI/edit?ts=5fc91e4c#heading=h.88yx503a89fx"> CV User Online Documentation</a>**

-    **Status of deliverable: **Incomplete.
+   **Status of deliverable:** Incomplete.
 While most of the documentation is completed, some sections must be updated to reflect the new added features of the CV platform.
 This guide will be completed by the end of December.
 The CV mentors are aware of this.

-4. **Support Resources: **A good user documentation must take the burden off the CV mentors.
+4.**Support Resources:** A good user documentation must take the burden off the CV mentors.
 I studied the queries received across CV Slack channel and CV forums to understand user pain points.
 I created a FAQ document and included a section that described the best practices for using CircuitVerse.

    **Link to guide:<a href="https://docs.google.com/document/d/1RX_jaWR9lm_vdr2yu8MsrBMzwGeVJZx_RG4kwdlgZeI/edit?ts=5fc91e4c#heading=h.88yx503a89fx"> CV User Online Documentation</a>**

-    **Status of deliverable: **Complete.
+   **Status of deliverable:** Complete.

-5. **Contributing Guidelines: **This task refers to the different content guidelines that new users must follow while submitting content for ensuring that the submitted content is consistent and adheres to the suggested style guide.
+5.**Contributing Guidelines:** This task refers to the different content guidelines that new users must follow while submitting content for ensuring that the submitted content is consistent and adheres to the suggested style guide.
 This shall also help in maintaining the document as the platform scales up.
 The documentation has started and will be completed by the end of December.

-    **Link to guide:<a href="https://docs.google.com/document/d/1-Esv8pW_rTC02I09TH_aTuI2WxQYrFU4LG04jDGhLK4/edit#heading=h.k2zz91suudcb"> CV Contributing Guidelines</a> **
+   **Link to guide:<a href="https://docs.google.com/document/d/1-Esv8pW_rTC02I09TH_aTuI2WxQYrFU4LG04jDGhLK4/edit#heading=h.k2zz91suudcb"> CV Contributing Guidelines</a>**

-    **Status of deliverable: **Incomplete.
+   **Status of deliverable:** Incomplete.
 This guide will be completed by the end of December.
 The CV mentors are aware of this.

 # Technologies Learned